 The Little Details

 In the little crevice dividing the left and right mouse buttons hides a bi-color LED battery indicator.
 Once again, taking the USB wireless dongle out of its holding spot turns the mouse on, and the battery LED turns on to indicate the charge remaining.
-Green for satisfactory, red for a low charge.
+Green for satisfactory, red for low charge.
 The light stays on only for about 10 seconds.

 The underside of the mouse houses the battery compartment, which in this case needs just a single AA battery.
 Microsoft, likely to save cost and make the Explorer Mini smaller, opted not to include recharging circuitry in the mouse.
 Thus, users must use NiMH batteries and a standalone recharger if they value rechargeability.
 If they do not, they will find that the laser engine in the Explorer Mini has a moderate thirst for juice – I got about 3 weeks of use out of a fresh alkaline AA before the battery indicator turned red.
 At the 4 week mark, the battery was exhausted.
 The carry case, rather large and crafted from thin neoprene, has a weakly magnetic catch on the lip to secure its contents without straps or snaps, or zippers.